Simple DIY Circular Saw Straight Edge Guide (with pictures)

 4 tips to make straight cuts with a circular saw

-4. Use a track guide for circular saws.
+- Use a track guide.
 The circular saw rides on a track which allows for making long straight rip cuts and crosscuts.
 The guide can be also easily adjusted and can make cuts at any angle.

 Let’s begin!

 I am using birch plywood for the build.
-Both for the saw edge guide and the shoe.
-For the track, I am using aluminum bars.
+Both for the saw track and the shoe.
+For the guides, I am using aluminum bars.
 A 4mm thick aluminum bar that is attached to the bottom of the shoe slides in the slot and one aluminum angle bar serves as an additional guide for the wooden shoe.

 You could also use a wooden runner (bar) instead of the aluminum one, but the aluminum bar won’t change its shape as much due to external conditions.

-This circular saw guide rail is the jig you want to use if you want to cut large sheets of plywood.
+This track saw guide is the jig you want to use if you want to cut large sheets of plywood.

 Circular saw straight edge guide parameters:

-• Straight cuts up to 120cm in length
+- Straight cuts up to 1200 mm in length

 To build the saw guide you will need a circular saw, a trim router, and a hand drill.
 Some of the cuts can be made with a jigsaw instead of a circular saw.
-To cut smaller pieces and for more delicate cuts I am using a jigsaw table.
+For smaller pieces and more delicate cuts, I am using a jigsaw table.

-How to make a circular saw straight edge guide
+How to make a DIY circular saw straight edge guide

 Step 1: Measure and cut the shoe for the Circular Saw

 Measure the base plate of your circular saw.
-Mine is 30 x 13,2cm.
-Add around 2cm to the front, back, and sides, and cut a plywood piece that will serve as a shoe for the circular saw.
+Mine is 300 x 132 mm.
+Add around 20 mm to the front, back, and sides, and cut a plywood piece that will serve as a shoe for the circular saw.

 I am using a simple circular saw track to make the cuts.